ZachChristensen28/ZachChristensen28.github.io/_posts/2023-10-30-splunk-hostname-tracking.md

 ```
 {: file="SPL" }

 This slight change will keep your lookups from growing out of control.
 However, you will still want to keep an eye on the size of your lookups.
-If they grow to large, you can begin experiencing performance issues.
+If they grow too large, you can begin experiencing performance issues.
 See the [Docs](https://docs.splunk.com/Documentation/ES/latest/Admin/TroubleshootperformancelargeKVStore){: target="blank" } for more information.

 ## Create Auto-lookup

 > See [Splunk Documentation](https://docs.splunk.com/Documentation/SplunkCloud/latest/Knowledge/Makeyourlookupautomatic){: target="blank" } for more information on automatic lookups.
 {: .prompt-info }

-Now that we have our lookup table file populated with hostname information, we can begin applying it to our data for the hostname to automatically be outputted during search time.
+Now that we have our lookup table file populated with hostname information, we can begin applying it to our data for the hostname to be outputted during search time automatically.

 ### props.conf